Auguste Rodin Art Project

 Bring the clay down until it meets the hand and smooth it to the hand clay to connect them.

 The rough shape of The Thinker is now visible.
-Before we can start cutting into the clay to create details, we need to add any extra clay on areas that require it.
-Smooth clumps of clay onto areas such as the feet to add material for us to work.
+Before we can start cutting into the clay to create details, we need to add any extra clay to areas that require it.
+Smooth clumps of clay onto areas such as the feet to add material for us to work with.

 Before we start carving details into the sculpture, it is easiest to cut it down into visible planes, to show the angles we are working with.

 The Thinker, in his forward-leaning pose and slight twist, has an array of different angles to work with.
 We need to look at these planes before we continue.

 Using the above diagrams as a guide, carve out the planes using a clay knife.